 The painting of Our Lady is the very heart of Jasna Gora (Hill of Light) Częstochowa [chen-sta-ho-va], drawing crowds of pilgrims to it.
 This Sanctuary was not built after a Marian apparition, as is usually the case for major holy sites.
 The painting itself is the mystery, the fulcrum and the atmosphere of the Jasna Gora Shrine.

 It was painted on a wood panel measuring 1222 x 822 x 35mm (1).
-Mary's face dominates the painting and observers find themselves immersed in her eyes.
-Regardless of the angle they look at Mary, she looks back at them.
+Mary’s face dominates the painting and observers find themselves immersed in her eyes.
+Regardless of the angle, they look at Mary, she looks back at them.
 The face of the Child is also turned towards the pilgrim, but his eyes are looking elsewhere.
-The two faces have a serious and thoughtful expression adding to the emotional tone of the painting.
-There are two parallel slashes and a third horizontal cut mark our Lady's right cheek.
-On Mary's neck there are six scratches, two more visible than others.
-Jesus, dressed in a scarlet tunic and supported by his Mother's left arm, has his right hand raised in a magisterial gesture, of sovereignty and benediction.
-His right hand holds the Bible.
-The right hand of the Virgin rests on her breast, as if she were indicating the Child (Hodigitria type icon).
-The Virgin's blue robe and mantle are decorated with lilies, symbol of royalty.
-A six-pointed star is featured on Mary's brow.
-Important features are the auras around Virgin and Child since their brightness contrasts with the dark facial tones.
+The two faces have a serious and thoughtful expressions adding to the emotional tone of the painting.
+There are two parallel slashes and a third horizontal cut marking our Lady’s right cheek.
+On Mary’s neck, there are six scratches, two more visible than the others.
+Jesus, dressed in a scarlet tunic and supported by his Mother’s left arm, has his right hand raised in a magisterial gesture, of sovereignty and benediction.
+His right-hand holds the Bible.
+The right hand of the Virgin rests on her breast as if she were indicating the Child (Hodigitria type icon).
+The Virgin’s blue robe and mantle are decorated with lilies, a symbol of royalty.
+A six-pointed star is featured on Mary’s brow.
+Important features are the auras around the Virgin and Child since their brightness contrasts with the dark facial tones.
 The background is dark green.

-The painting is frequently called the "Black Madonna”.
-It refers to skin tones of Mary and Jesus.
+The painting is frequently called the “Black Madonna”.
+It refers to the skin tones of Mary and Jesus.
 The image was painted with colours diluted with fused wax, which were subject to natural darkening due to age.
-Additionally countless pots of incense and wax candles were burnt in the proximity of the picture, and it survived a fire in 1690, all of this contributed to it's darkening.
+Additionally, countless pots of incense and wax candles were burnt in the proximity of the picture, and it survived a fire in 1690, all of which contributed to its darkening.

 The iconographical original of the “Hodigitria” comes from Antioch in the Orient .
-From there, through Jerusalem it went to Constantinople in the 5th century.
+From there, through Jerusalem, it went to Constantinople in the 5th century.
 It has survived the iconoclasm of the 8th century, when Emperor Leo III, the Syrian, forbade the veneration of images in Byzantium and ordered that they be destroyed.
-However it was eventually destroyed and lost during the Turks' conquest of Constantinople in 1453.
-Only a few copies survived to these days, among them Our Lady of Czestochowa is the most famous one.
+However, it was eventually destroyed and lost during the Turks’ conquest of Constantinople in 1453.
+Only a few copies survived these days, among them, Our Lady of Czestochowa is the most famous one.

-The icon was painted by unknown artist on canvas covered wood board.
+The icon was painted by an unknown artist on a canvas-covered wood board.
 Canvas was removed during the restoration following the damage to it in 1430.
-This restoration took place at the court of King Jagiello and Queen Jadwiga (canonised in 1997) in Cracow, then capital of Poland.
-Restoring specialists added ornaments to the Mother's and Child's robes and some light and shade effects to the picture .
-They also used paint to highlight gently the sword cuttings on Mary's face.
-They had to overcome the problem with unsuccessful application of the tempera colours on the image obtained with coloured fused wax.
+This restoration took place at the court of King Jagiello and Queen Jadwiga (canonised in 1997) in Cracow, then the capital of Poland.
+Restoring specialists added ornaments to the Mother’s and Child’s robes and some light and shade effects to the picture .
+They also used paint to highlight gently the sword cuttings on Mary’s face.
+They had to overcome the problem with the unsuccessful application of the tempera colours on the image obtained with coloured fused wax.

-The Icon's age or pictorial and historical values are of no great importance for Christianity.
-But the ability to be the source of miracles based on a religious conversion is all that matters.
-These miracles and conversions can happen on a personal level with God through Mary, but it can also influence the life of the whole nation.
-In Poland we have a good example of it.
+The Icon’s age or pictorial and historical values are of no great importance to Christianity.
+But the ability to be the source of miracles based on religious conversion is all that matters.
+These miracles and conversions can happen on a personal level with God through Mary, but they can also influence the life of the whole nation.
+In Poland, we have a good example of it.

 So St. Luke painted it on the top of a cypress wood table, which came from the home of the Holy Family.
 When Mary saw it, she was so pleased that she wished her blessing to accompany it wherever it went .